parthplc/ml-template/data/README.md

 ```

 Currently we have no data to track what so ever.
-We will create two python notebooks which will create two version of processed data with same final file name using raw data.
+We will create two python notebooks which will create two version of processed data from raw data with same final file name.
 Lets see how we can track them.

 ### Data versions changes